Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --rg_tag, -R          This function is for one BAM file which includes multi samples (opposite of --ignore-RG in samtools).
 Default is False.
-      --sample_number SAMPLE_NUMBER, -ms SAMPLE_NUMBER
-                            This value is the number of samples.
-It will affect --read_depth_range, --dp4_cutoff and --indel_fraction.
       --caller CALLER, -c CALLER
                             The types of caller - consensus-caller or multiallelic-caller.
 For details, please check